Shahla Ujayli

 Shahla Ujayli (born 1976) is a Syrian fiction writer and academic.
-A laureate of the Al Multaqa Prize for Arabic short stories, she became notable for her short story collection A Bed for the King’s Daughter and for her novels Summer with the Enemy and A Sky Close to Our House.
+A laureate of the Al Multaqa Prize for Arabic short stories, she became notable for her short story collection A Bed for the King’s Daughter and for her novels Summer with the Enemy and A Sky Close to Us.
 Some of her works have been translated into English and German.
 Her work is part of contemporary Syrian literature in the context of imprisonment, war and exile.

 Life and career

 Ujayli studied modern Arabic literature at Aleppo University, graduating with a doctorate.
 Subsequently, she became a lecturer at the American University in Madaba, Jordan.
 She made her literary debut in 2005, publishing a short story collection called The Mashrabiyya.

 Her first novels, written in Arabic, were The Cat's Eye (2006) that won the Jordan State Award for Literature, Persian Carpet (2013) and A Sky Close to Us (2015).
 The last-named book was nominated for the 2016 International Prize for Arabic Fiction (IPAF).
 Her short story collection A Bed for the King’s Daughter, published in Arabic in 2017, was awarded the Al Multaqa Prize.
 Ujayli was also a participant at the 2014 IPAF nadwa, an annual writing workshop for promising emerging writers.
 In 2019, her novel Summer with the Enemy was again shortlisted for the IPAF.